AdrLie/erpnext-ponto-integration/README.md

 ### 6. Traceability & Audit Trail
 The Payment Batch Item child table serves as a historical snapshot.
 We save the priority score to the database at the moment of creation.
 If a manager audits a submitted batch, they will see the specific score for every invoice as it was at that exact moment, mathematically justifying the payment decision.

+---

+## 7. What I Would Do Differently (With More Time)

+[cite_start]As requested, here is a brief note on how I would improve this solution with more time.
+To elevate this integration into a fully production-ready system, I would implement the following enhancements:

+* [cite_start]**Webhook Listener:** Instead of relying on manual polling to fetch new transactions, I would set up a webhook listener to receive real-time transaction updates directly from Ponto.
+* [cite_start]**Payment Initiation API:** I would extend the integration to trigger outbound payments directly from ERPNext using Ponto's Payment Initiation API, automating the full payment lifecycle rather than just generating entries.